 Effects of hypothyroidism

-- Generalized decrease of the basal metabolic rate: oxygen and substrate consumption decreased throughout the body
+- Generalized decrease in the basal metabolic rate → decreased oxygen and substrate consumption, leading to:

-- Hyperprolactinemia: production is stimulated by TRH → ↑ prolactin suppresses LH, FSH, and testosterone secretion; also stimulates breast tissue growth
+- Hyperprolactinemia: production is stimulated by TRH → increased prolactin suppresses LH, FSH, GnRH, and testosterone secretion; also stimulates breast tissue growth

 General signs and symptoms

 - Symptoms related to generalized myxedema

 Older patients may not have typical symptoms of hypothyroidism.
 Instead, they may appear to have dementia or depression!